 We stayed in an Airbnb in Edinburgh in Comely Bank, which gave us a more local experience in the city.
 Since we went during peak season, we were able to save some money this way as well.

-Below are some lodging options, both Airbnb and Hotels to check out for your stay in Edinburgh.
+Below are some lodging options, both VRBOs and Hotels to check out for your stay in Edinburgh.

-- Option 1: A 1 bedroom, 1 bathroom apartment.
-This is where we stayed and we LOVED it!
+- Option 1: A 1 bedroom, 1 bathroom apartment in Stockbridge

-- Option 3: A beautiful 1 bedroom, 1 bathroom apartment
+- Option 3: A 1 bedroom, 1 bathroom apartment in New Town

-- Option #4: A bright 1 bedroom, 1 bathroom apartment
+- Option 4: A 2 bedroom, 1 bathroom apartment in Abbeyhill

 1 Day in Edinburgh Itinerary